Troubleshoot and Repair Unsupported Video Codec Errors

 Codecs are the algorithms that help the media components of a multimedia file to compress and decompress.
 These codecs help keep the file’s quality while keeping the file’s size small.

-• Media player is out of date.
+• The media player is out of date.

 • Missing or corrupted codecs.